audstav/oppiadocstest/docs/source/lesson/create.rst

 .. |add| image:: /images/add_interaction.png
          :scale: 30%

 3. A pop-up box will appear for you to choose an interaction.
-If you haven't yet asked a question to your reader in the Introduction card, you can select 'Continue Button'.
+If you haven't yet asked a question to your reader in the Introduction card, you can select '**Continue Button**'.
 Interactions will be covered in more detail in the :ref:`Add Interactions<addinteractions>` section.

 .. _chooseinteraction: